codycato/SMuFF/README.md

 # SMuFF
-SMuFF for Duet 3d Printer
+SMuFF for Duet 3d Printer by technik-gegg